ice09/ice09.github.com/_posts/2013-04-28-101-blogging-with-jekyll-github-pages-gist.md

 <img src="/assets/2013-04-28-101-blogging-with-jekyll-github-pages-gist/img/blog1_createRepo.jpg" />

-* after the creation of the repository, memorize the GitHub Url, you will need this for modifying your blog, eg. with Jekyll Bootstrap (next step)
+* after the creation of the repository note down the GitHub URL, you will need this for modifying your blog, eg. with Jekyll Bootstrap (next step)

 <img src="/assets/2013-04-28-101-blogging-with-jekyll-github-pages-gist/img/blog2_copyUrl.jpg" />